Reagan Charleston: Early life and education

 Reagan Tucker was born and raised in Mandeville, Louisiana, and is of Louisiana Creole descent.
 She is a descendant of Mary Peychaud, a member of the family which created Peychaud's Bitters and who is credited with creating the Sazerac cocktail.

 Charleston's grandparents and mother were copper sculpture artists and owned an art gallery in the French Quarter.
 She has stated that her family background in art inspired her to become a jewelry designer.

 In 2015, she began attending Loyola University New Orleans College of Law, and graduated on May 12, 2018.

 Career

 Jewelry design

 Charleston founded Reagan Charleston Design, a jewelry and fashion accessory company, after returning from a trip to Florence, Italy in 2012.
 She grew up in her Grandparents art galleries and studios in the French Quarter of New Orleans, where her mother and grandparents made copper sculptures.
 She works with her sister, Reina, and mother, Lauren, both artists and metalsmiths.
 Her designs take inspiration from the culture of New Orleans, as well as European history and architecture, especially Italian, French and Croatian culture.
 On October 18, 2018 she opened a jewelry shop called Reagan Charleston Jewelry in One Canal Place.
-In October of 2021, she debuted a collaborative collection with Eugenia Kim with her jewelry adorning the Eugenia Kim hats.
+In October 2021, she debuted a collaborative collection with Eugenia Kim with her jewelry adorning the Eugenia Kim hats.